 Diplomatic relations and official representation

 Canada established formal diplomatic relations with Namibia upon their independence in 1990.
-Canada’s High Commission in Windhoek was closed in May 1993 due to budgetary considerations.
-Canada is accredited to Namibia through the Canadian High Commission in Pretoria, South Africa, and has an Honorary Consul in Windhoek.
+Canada’s High Commission in Windhoek was closed in May 1993 due to budgetary considerations, and Canadian representation to Namibia is through the High Commission of Canada to South Africa.
+Canada maintains an Honorary Consul in Windhoek.

-Namibia is accredited to Canada through the Namibian Embassy in Washington, D.C., with an Honorary Consul based in Waterloo, Ontario.
+Namibian representation to Canada is through the Namibian Embassy in Washington, D.C., with an Honorary Consul based in Waterloo, Ontario.

 Canada’s proud and active engagement with Namibia dates back to the 1977-82 negotiations on the UN settlement plan.
 Canada strongly supported Namibia’s independence, gained in 1990, and provided military peacekeepers, police monitors, election supervisors and technical experts.